kernelle-soft/blizz/README.md

 <tr>
 <td>

-### ❄️ Blizz - Knowledge Lightning
+### ❄️ Blizz - Zippy Knowledge Acquisition
-*"Information organized at the speed of thought"*
+*"Information gathered at the speed of thought"*

 **Problem:** "Where did we have that discussion again?
 Slack?
 A Google doc?
 Coda?"
 Plus AI context limitations and the time needed to reconstruct task context between sessions.

-**Solution:** Local, private, secure insight storage that's instantly searchable and doesn't eat up AI token limits.
-Acts as your AI's extended memory while keeping sensitive information on your device or in your repositories instead of in the hands of model distributors.

-As a bonus, this tool pairs beautifully with MCP servers for web-apps like Coda, Notion, Jira, or Slack.
-Let Blizz zip out and comb for info for you wherever she can pull it from, then she'll summarize and save it off for your design sessions later.
+**Solution:** Blizz connects to ALL your information sources through MCP integration (Notion, Jira, Slack, Coda, GitLab, GitHub) as well as your local repositories to create a unified, searchable knowledge base from your command line locally on your machine.
+No more hunting through multiple apps - Blizz pulls it all together, summarizes what matters, and stores it securely without eating your AI token budget.

 </td>